October 15 and March 15

 There are a variety of course based opportunities in the different colleges.
 Some key ones are listed below:

-- Direct Independent Study (DIS): Register for a DIS within your major.
+- Direct Independent Research (DIR): Register for a DIR within your major.
 Students will have the opportunity to work closely with faculty members and also receive college credit.

 - Other College Specific Opportunities: Consult with a faculty member and review the department website to learn more about additional opportunities.
 There may be additional internships, fellowships, and other opportunities available.